Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 - **Anitya** — all *dharma* are impermanent
 - **Duḥkha** — all *saṃskāra* are unsatisfactory

 What *dharma* means is debated.
-It may refer to law, phenomenon, or principle—my preferred translation—except when used to mean *the teaching* explicitly in the monastic code.
+It may refer to nature's law, phenomenon, or principle—my preferred translation—except when used to mean *the teaching* explicitly in the monastic code.

 *Anātman* can be read epistemically (“No law explains a self”), phenomenologically (“No phenomenon is self”), or ontologically (“There is no self”).